When to Hire a Workers Compensation Lawyer in Northeast Ohio

 What happens at a worker’s compensation hearing?

 Hearings are scheduled whenever a claim is disputed.
 During the hearing, each of the parties involved will present their side of the story.
 All information about the actual accident, including the medical records, is reviewed.
 When a lawyer is representing a client, they are able to speak on their behalf as well as bring in any witnesses, medical experts, or others that may have valuable input related to the case.
-The employee must attend the hearing even if a lawyer is representing them.
+The employee may have to attend the hearing even if a lawyer is representing them.

 What if the injury is permanent?